IBM-Bluemix-Docs/mass-data-migration/access-interface.md

 ## Next steps
 {: #access-ui-next-steps}

-- To prepare for the data ingestion copy, start by [unlocking the storage pool on the device](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-unlock-storage-pool).
+- To prepare for the data copy, start by [unlocking the storage pool on the device](/docs/mass-data-migration?topic=mass-data-migration-unlock-storage-pool).